WheteThunger/VehicleStorage/README.md

 **Larger Car Storage** allows you to alter the capacity of storage modules on modular cars.
 Supports a global setting for all cars, as well as a permission system to selectively increase the capacity of storage modules on cars owned by privileged players.

 Compatible with [Claim Vehicle Ownership](https://umod.org/plugins/claim-vehicle-ownership).
-That is, changing ownership of a car automatically updates storage capacity of all modules on the car.
+Meaning, changing ownership of a car automatically updates storage capacity of all modules on the car.

 ## Permissions